utdata/icj-class/static-apps/static-01-framework.md

 There are [many tools](https://www.staticgen.com/) to build static sites using a myriad of programming languages.
 Some of them have support for themes and other significant customization.
 Many are built to serve as blogs, but usually they can be coerced into other purposes.

-For our class, I have provided you a project framework in a repo that uses Node.js and Nunjucks create a template environment.
+For our class, I have provided you a project framework in a repo that uses Node.js and Nunjucks create a static-app environment.

 ### Nunjucks